 Dr Michael Paraskos is the programme manager for the adult education and extra-mural evening and lunchtime classes at Imperial College London.
 He also teaches on a range of Imperial courses.

-Michael is an art historian, novelist, occasional radio broadcaster, and sometimes writer of reviews for magazines, including The Spectator.
+Michael is an art historian, novelist, occasional television and radio broadcaster, and sometimes writer of reviews for magazines, including The Spectator.
 Although his research specialism is modern British art, he is broad-ranging in his art history teaching, describing himself as "the last of the pluralists".

 He studied art history and English literature at the University of Leeds, and for his doctorate at the University of Nottingham, specialising in the work of the British modern art critic Herbert Read.
 He has also published books and articles on the relationship between art and anarchist theory, and monographs on a number of contemporary artists.

 Michael has taught at universities and art colleges around the world, and is the co-founder (with Professor James Fitzmaurice of Northern Arizona University) of the annual medieval and renaissance studies conference Othello's Island, held in Cyprus since 2013, which attracts academics from all over the world.

 He has been a Fellow of the Royal Society of Arts since 2010, and he gained Fellowship of the Higher Education Academy in 2017.

 At Imperial he teaches diverse aspects of art and architectural history, from the impact of ancient Greek mythology on art through the ages, to the art of modernism.
 He is also a tutor at City and Guilds of London Art School.

 His recent art history books include Mirror in the Bathroom: New Paintings by Clive Head (2014); Herbert Read: Art and Idealism (2014); and, Four Essays on Art and Anarchism (2015).